WELCOME TO WINTER 2025 AAP COMMUNITY OF SCHOLARS!

 We look forward to seeing you all in Campbell Hall and the Peer Learning Unit.

-Wishing you all the best of luck during Fall quarter.
+Wishing you all the best of luck during Winter quarter.

 Sincerely,